hemanthkumargr/docs/appendix/PayPal-Environment-Setup.md

 > Note: It is important that the same keys exist in ALL properties files.
 It is OK for the values to be blank as long as the keys exist in the file.

 There are several properties already configured by environment in Broadleaf, but can be overridden in your configuration if you would like.
-Now that you have your environment set up, let's begin setting up the [[PayPal Module]]
+Now that you have your environment set up, let's begin setting up the [[PayPal Module]].